mannykhadilkar/Loading-Custom-Plugin-To-Kong/README.md

 1. How to take a custom plugin and load it into the Kong docker container
 2. How to add a service, route, and apply the custom plugin to the service.

+## Troubleshooting

+If you run into problems loading this plugin into Kong, you can glean a lot of information from the docker container logs.
+After running the addHeaderEchoPlugin.sh script, you can see the docker logs by issuing the following command.

+  '> docker logs kong-ent'

+If you want to tail the logs you can change the command to:
+  '> docker logs kong-ent -f'